amuvarma13/orpheus/readme.md

 print(f"Shape of speech, {output_speech.shape}")
 ```

-The output speech is a numpy array of samples, which we can display using iPython if we are in a notebook environment, or save to a file.
+The output speech is a numpy array of samples, which we can display using IPython if we are in a notebook environment, or save to a wav file.

 ``` python
 # display using iPython